 “protect frontline spending on childcare, schools, the NHS and policing”.

-It did not protect local government spending.
+It did not promise to protect local government spending.
 It went on to say:

 “We will drive forward our programme to strip out all waste…We recognise that investing more in priority areas will mean cutting back in others.”